SARS eFiling

+SARS eFiling is the South African governments official online tax returns submission portal for the South African Revenue Service (SARS).
 SARS eFiling provides free services to individual taxpayers, trusts, companies and tax practitioners to submit tax returns, submit declarations and make relevant payments in an online environment.

 The eFiling service is of an international standard and is comparable to online tax submission services offered in the United States, Australia, Singapore, Ireland, Chile and France.